-Yet for the construction of a well-functioning market economy and a strong, democratic state-long-term goals that are hardly contested-the requirements for EU membership have been, on balance, positive.
-They have promoted valuable reforms: creating an independent civil service, overhauling the judiciary, improving oversight of financial markets, and blocking bailouts of uncompetitive but influential sectors.
+Yet for the construction of a well-functioning market economy and a strong, democratic state-long-term goals that are hardly in question-the requirements for EU membership have been, on balance, positive.14 They have promoted valuable reforms: creating an independent civil service, overhauling the judiciary, improving oversight of financial markets, and blocking bail-outs of uncompetitive but influential sectors.
 To be sure, applicants have had to divert their meager public resources from health and education to implementing an acquis devoted primarily to the regulation of economic production.
-Still, locking the applicants into the EU legal and regulatory frameworks promises to limit corruption, improve administrative capacity, attract foreign investment, and altogether facilitate fuller insertion into the EU and global economy-thereby bringing substantial returns to the national budget over the long run.
-Entering the EU is expected to raise output and growth rates by stimulating entrepreneurship, foreign direct investment (FDI), and technology transfers.
-Studies indicate that because of raised investor confidence, FDI inflows have been concentrated in those postcommunist states that are on track to join the EU.
-One study forecasts long-term total gains to the new member states ranging from €23 to €50 billion.4
+Still, locking the applicants into the EU legal and regulatory frameworks promises to limit corruption, improve administrative capacity and, most importantly perhaps, attract foreign investment and facilitating full insertion into the EU and global economy - thereby bringing substantial returns to the national budget over the long run.
+Entering the EU is expected to raise output and growth rates by stimulating entrepreneurship, foreign direct investment (FDI) and technology transfers.15 Studies indicate that because of raised investor confidence FDI inflows have been concentrated in those post-communist states that are on track to join the EU.16 One study forecasts long-term total gains to the new member states ranging from 23 billion to 50 billion Euro.17